marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> find_grain_size(areas, diameters)
 ```

-Note that contrary to what was shown so far, the function is called directly since it is no longer necessary to store any data into an object/variable.
+Note that contrary to what was shown so far, the function is called directly in the shell since it is no longer necessary to store any data into an object/variable.
 The inputs are the arrays with the areas and diameters previously estimated and, if desired, the bin size.
 The function includes two plug-in methods to estimate an 'optimal' bin size, the Scott (Scott, 1979) and the Freedman-Diaconis (Freedman and Diaconis, 1981) rules.
 The function uses by default the Scott rule.
 If you want to use the Freedman-Diaconis rule or an user-defined bin size value, it can be do it as follows:

 ```python
 >>> find_grain_size(areas, diameters, plot = 'freq', binsize = 'FD')